AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/images-and-files/replace-an-uploaded-image-or-file.md

    ![](assets/replace-an-uploaded-image-or-file-3.png)

-1. Drag and drop or browse your computer for the replacement file.
+1. Drag and drop or browse your computer for the replacement image/file.

    ![](assets/replace-an-uploaded-image-or-file-4.png)